Plants usually need sunlight, but do you know about Edible Plants That Grow In The Dark without ANY space? Check out this list to find out!

 White asparagus is loaded with nutrients such as Vitamin A, B6, C, E, Iron, Potassium, Riboflavin, Niacin, and Thiamin.
 Also, it is very low in sodium and calories.

 6. Forced Rhubarb

-You can grow rhubarbs by planting its crowns in the dark.
+You can grow rhubarbs by planting their crowns in the dark.
 As the name implies, you can force rhubarb crowns by covering them with a container or a large bin and placing them in freezing temperatures (0 C).
-After its roots are chilled, take them indoors and place them at a warm, dark spot, lighted by candles.
-Cover them with peat, soil, or sawdust.
-Also, mulch from outside, as it preserves the heat inside the bin.
+After its roots are chilled, take them indoors and put them in a warm, dark spot, lighted by candles.
+Cover them with peat, soil, or sawdust—also, mulch from outside as it preserves the heat inside the bin.
 You can harvest these forced stalks in 4-6 weeks for cooking purposes when they reach 20-30 cms (7-12 inches) in length.